xline-kv/Xline/CONTRIBUTING.md

 include one or more tests to ensure that Xline does not regress in the future.
-There are two ways to write tests: integration tests and documentation tests (In most cases, Xline needs end-to-end integration testing, and contributors can add corresponding unit tests according to the situation.).
+There are two ways to write tests: integration tests and documentation tests (In most cases, Xline needs end-to-end integration testing, and contributors can add corresponding unit tests according to the situation.
+Since all #[test]-related code should be excluded from coverage, please use the [coverage-helper](https://github.com/taiki-e/coverage-helper) cate to write unit tests.)

 #### Integration tests